 To configure Zoom Player to automatically handle such components, you will need to create a text file by the name of "zplayer.regfilters"

-within the Zoom Player directory.
+within the Zoom Player folder.
 A sample file which configures Zoom Player to register the

 XVID decoder and SHOUTcast streaming filter

-can be found here (extract the ZIP file into the Zoom Player directory on the UFD).
+can be found here (extract the ZIP file into the Zoom Player folder on the UFD).